Tiger ... our that's more like it cat

 My pet needs daily medication.
 Will you administer it?

-A. Unlikely.
-Although we are trained and competent with oral and topical medication, we can't guarantee that your pet will cooperate or keep the medicine down after we leave.
-We will consider each situation on an individual basis but prefer medication be dispensed by a board certified veterinarian.
+We may administer medication but it is important we first discuss your pet's condition(s).
+We are trained and competent with oral and topical medications, but we can't guarantee that your pet will cooperate or keep the medicine down after we leave.
+Insulin and other injections aren't protocols we provide.

 What if there is an emergency in my home, unrelated to my pet?

 A: We will do everything possible to resolve the situation without disrupting your trip.
-We will contact your emergency contact for instructions and if unavoidable, we will contact you.
+We will contact your emergency contact for instructions or if directed during the consultation we will contact you.

 Does Safe Pets Trust spend the night?